About the Shikoku Dog

 The Shikoku Dog is classified as 'Vulnerable' due to its small population size and restricted geographic distribution.
 Major threats include genetic bottlenecking from a limited breeding pool, habitat loss due to urbanization and deforestation on Shikoku Island, and declining interest in traditional hunting practices.
 Crossbreeding with other dog breeds and reduced demand for working dogs have also contributed to population decline.
 Conservation challenges include maintaining genetic diversity, preventing hereditary health issues, and promoting responsible breeding.
 Recent efforts by breed clubs and conservation organizations focus on pedigree management, public education, and international collaboration to preserve the breed.

-Scientific Name
+Scientific name

 Canis lupus familiaris

-Be the first to share your observations about the Shikoku Dog!
+Share your observations about the Shikoku Dog.